 The total periodic pension costs of other subsidiaries were recognized as current expenses in accordance with the local regulations of their respective jurisdictions where they are domiciled.

-The Group recognized the pension costs of \$268,006 thousand and \$251,670 thousand for its overseas subsidiaries in the years of 2022 and 2021, respectively.
+The Group recognized the pension costs of \$387,356 thousand and \$268,006 thousand for its overseas subsidiaries years of 2023 and 2022, respectively.

-(15) Income tax
+(17) Income tax

 A. Income tax expense